Current Weather in Cleveland, Ohio

 Alright, alright, you got me.
 That whole idea of planning a design is only my fantasy.
 What will really happen is I will plant whatever plants need a home in there and hope for the best.
 It has worked for me so far.

-12 Responses to “How To Remove A Bush… In the Non-Political Sense”
+16 thoughts on “How To Remove A Bush… In the Non-Political Sense

 I agree about the pit bull comparison i own three and there wonderful,